drkrillo/docs/creator/interactivity-1/smart-items-advanced.md

 Any item can trigger any action from any other item, as long as the action is defined.
 See [Triggers](smart-items-advanced.md#triggers) for more ways in which an action can be triggered.

-You can use \[states and conditional logic]\(\{{< ref "/content/creator/scene-editor/interactivity/states-and-conditions.md" >\}}) to only trigger an action if a condition is met.
+You can use [states and conditional logic](../scene-editor/interactivity/states-and-conditions.md) to only trigger an action if a condition is met.
 The condition can even check the state of a third smart item.
 For example, a button only opens the door if the a custom "power generator" smart item has its state set to "On".

 ### Actions